Rohitsinghrajput28/ASLA_for_all/FI.md

 <h3>LFI</h3>

-Local File Inclusion (LFI) allows an attacker to include files on a server through the web browser.
+Local File Inclusion (LFI) allows an attacker to include local files on a server through the web browser.
-This vulnerability exists when a web application includes a file without correctly sanitising the input, allowing and attacker to manipulate the input and inject path traversal characters and include other files from the web server.
+This vulnerability exists when a web application includes a file without correctly sanitising the input, allowing and attacker to manipulate the input and inject path traversal characters and include other files from the web server. it is doe via relative or full path we have to check which is accesible.

 <h3>Identification & EXPLOITATION</h3>